laurb9/PanoController-Firmware/README.md

 # Pano Controller

-Open Arduino-based Platform for high-resolution panoramic photography controlled via Bluetooth.
+Open Arduino-based Platform for high-resolution panoramic photography controlled via Bluetooth App.
 Started as a board replacement/upgrade for the Gigapan EPIC 100, but designed to be flexible and support home-brew panoramic platforms.

+The design goals for the new version 2.1 are as follows:
+  1. (iOS) App is required to configure the device and start panorama (the platform cannot set up a pano without it)
+  2. (Arduino) Platform can complete a full pano once started, even if App disconnects
+  3. (iOS) App may enhance operation during pano execution (by reading status and influencing parameters)

 See the <a href="https://www.facebook.com/panocontroller">Official Facebook page</a> for demo videos and more progress photos.

-Current state: two previous stable versions but being currently redesigned to pair with an iOS app.
+Current state: two previous stable versions but being currently redesigned for 2.1 to pair with an iOS app.
+Past functional versions:
 - Version 1.4 is a standalone controller with joystick, IR remote and bluetooth directional pad.
 - Version 2.0 uses a separate 2.4GHz radio device for configuration and control
 - Version 2.1 (in progress) all management is done via iOS App and Bluetooth 4.0.